vuex-orm/vuex-orm-examples/README.md

 $ yarn dev
 ```

+Then you can access http://localhost:3000 to play with the app!

 ## Contribution

 If you have any idea to make this example application easier to understand to people who are new to the Vuex ORM, please open an issue, or pull request :tada: